Ricette di Sicilia

 Cibo, cultura e tradizioni siciliane

-Discover Facci di Vecchia, a scrumptious focaccia from Torretta near Palermo, wonderfully soft and fragrant with caciocavallo cheese and oregano!
+Discover the Facci di Vecchia, a delightfully fluffy focaccia from Torretta near Palermo, bursting with caciocavallo cheese and fragrant oregano!

 🛒 Ingredients